Menu

 LEIGH HILBERT

-Maker and educator, Leigh A. Hilbert has owned a handbag company, created and managed a maker space, and is currently the Education Coordinator for The Carolina Textile District, as well as Product Development Director at Sew Co. in Asheville.
+Maker and educator, Leigh has owned a handbag company, created and managed a maker space, and is currently the Education Coordinator for The Carolina Textile District, as well as Product Development Director at Sew Co. in Asheville.
 One of the three founders of Open Studio Patterns, you can find her on their YouTube channel hosting sew alongs as well!

 UPCOMING WORKSHOPS